Welcome Pack

 It is vital that you as a parent or carer are aware of and agree to the preschool policies and procedures.

-Here are a few important ones to advise you before you child starts:
+Here are a few important ones to advise you before your child starts:

 Arrival and Departure Policy